NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4 =
+Thanks to sponsorship from Gemini Design, the plugin now supports sending an email directly to customers from the list of bookings, so you can request more details or suggest an alternative booking time.
+This update also improves the German translation and adds a Hebrew translation.
+Read the full changelog for details.

 = 1.3 =
 This update adds support for adding and editing bookings from the admin panel.
 The bookings panel now shows upcoming bookings by default.
 The Party field in the booking form is now a dropdown selection.
 Plus a bunch of new features and fixes.
 Read the full changelog for details.